Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintC/us026/01.requirements-engineering/Readme.md

 * **AC2** - The vehicle must be available within the period
 ### 1.4.
 Found out Dependencies

 * There is a dependency on US022 - new entry in the Agenda is essential so that Agenda entries exist.
-* There is a dependency on US006 - creat a new vehicle is essential so that they can be assign.
+* There is a dependency on US006 - create a new vehicle is essential so that they can be assigned.

 ### 1.5 Input and Output Data

 **Input Data:**

-* entry in the Agenda
+* Agenda Entry
 * one/multiple vehicles

 **Output Data:**

-* List of collaborator's current skills
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)